 Pretrial programs are typically offered to alleged offenders facing criminal charges for the first time, but other people could be eligible in certain circumstances.
 It is usually the district attorney overseeing a criminal case who has the power to allow an alleged offender to participate in a pretrial diversion program.

 If you or your loved one were arrested for a criminal offense in the greater Dallas area and are hoping for possible pretrial diversion, you can give yourself the best chance of being offered such an option by working with an experienced attorney.
 The Law Offices of Richard C. McConathy helps clients throughout Dallas County get approved for pretrial diversion programs.

 Dallas County has several different pretrial diversion programs.
 The Dallas Initiative for Diversion and Expedited Rehabilitation and Treatment, or the DIVERT Court, is a program that focuses on alleged drug offenders, and eligibility is limited to individuals arrested for their first felony in which the criminal charge is either a third-degree felony or state jail felony.

 In February 2016, the Dallas County District Attorney’s Office established the AIM Program to reduce recidivism rates through a balanced curriculum of sanctions, incentives, and rehabilitation.
 The program is designed for low-level youthful offenders.

 Juvenile pretrial diversion programs in Dallas County include the E.S.T.E.E.M.
-(Experiencing Success Through Empowerment, Encouragement and Mentoring) Court, a girls only diversion program.
-There is also Diversion Male Court, which target minority males with first time and minor referrals.
+(Experiencing Success Through Empowerment, Encouragement, and Mentoring) Court, a girls-only diversion program.
+There is also the Diversion Male Court, which targets minority males with first-time and minor referrals.